vsa333/AlgLab-WS2526-material/sheets/05_graph_coloring/models_evalutation.md

 ## Performance on the objective value with preprocessing
 Here, we implemented the Preprocessor and applied it to the 20 different graphs of the benchmarking set.
-On average, the instances were reduced by 20 - 30 nodes, with the Erdos-Renyi Graphs reducing the most and the Barabasi-Albert Graphs the least.
+On average, the instances were reduced by 5 - 6 nodes. <!--, with the Erdos-Renyi Graphs reducing the most and the Barabasi-Albert Graphs the least. -->

 ### Erdos-Renyi Graphs
 For these preprocessed graphs, the 60 second performance profile looks as follows: